 The North Star Public School District has benefited from an adequate property tax base.
 The School District has also benefited from continued funding from the State of North Dakota.
-These elements have enabled the District to meet many of its staffing and building maintenance needs.
+These elements have enabled the District to meet many of its staffing and basic building maintenance needs.
+In June of 2022 the school entered into a gift and land exchange agreement with the Towner County Hospital Authority (TCHA) to make way for a new hospital to be built.
+The new hospital is displacing the school's track and football field, and the agreement specifies the TCHA will pay for the development of a new football field and track.
+The school may incur additional operational expenses while these athletic fields are under construction.
+Additionally, the school may be responsible for project costs beyond the agreed upon scope or increases in the current standards of the existing facilities.
+The school is expected to have adequate funding to cover any additional project costs not covered by the TCHA.
 The arrival of COVID in 2020 brought new issues requiring action by the District, as well as new federal funding sources with which to do so.
-The federal ESSER II and III funds unspent as of the end of the 2021 fiscal year will remain available to the District until September 2023 and September 2024, respectively, and will continue to be used to augment local and state funding to address qualifying COVID-related expenses.
+The federal ESSER II and III funds unspent as of the end of the 2022 fiscal year will remain available to the District until September 2023 and September 2024, respectively, and will continue to be used to augment local and state funding to address qualifying COVID-related expenses.
 With consolidation, sharing of services, and other cost efficiencies, the District has maintained a financially stable condition.